gabrielboroghina/JFlex-ANTLR-IMP-interpreter/README.md

-# JFlex-IMP-parser
+# JFlex-ANTLR-IMP-parser
-Parser and interpreter for IMP language using JFlex
+Parser for IMP language using JFlex and ANTLR Interpreter based on the JFlex-generated parser